Progress on the National Housing Strategy | A Place to Call Home

 Provincial and Territorial Initiatives

-We are working with Provinces and Territories to provide an on the progress of programs under the bilateral agreements and against the National Housing Strategy targets.
+We are working with Provinces and Territories to provide an update on the progress of programs under the bilateral agreements and against the National Housing Strategy targets.
 We expect this data will be available shortly.

 Quarterly Progress Reports